Trade directory · Milford metro · Delaware

 Licensing Requirements

-Delaware requires a Home Improvement Contractor License for landscaping work over $1,500.
-Must pass written examination covering business law, construction practices, and safety.
-License renewal required every 2 years with continuing education.
-Bond requirement of $20,000.
-Separate pesticide applicator license required for chemical treatments through Delaware Department of Agriculture.
+Delaware requires Home Improvement Contractor License for projects over $1,500.
+Must pass written exam covering business practices and technical knowledge.
+Requires 4 years experience or approved education.
+License renewal every 2 years with continuing education.
+Pesticide applicator license required for chemical applications through Delaware Department of Agriculture.

 §2